-Stanford has an extensive history of effective water conservation efforts, and in the face of the recent drought has expanded its sustainable water practices by managing available resources to meet its needs, while preserving ecological systems and vital resources for future generations.
+Stanford has an extensive history of effective water conservation efforts, and in the face of the 2011-2017 drought has expanded its sustainable water practices by managing available resources to meet its needs, while preserving ecological systems and vital resources for future generations.

 Water Conservation, Reuse, and Recycling Master Plan